EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/03_Demo_Backend/Demo_Backend.md

 ---

-# What are we doing? - 2
+# What are we doing? - Continue...

 7. Disable SignalR Service
 8. Create a new Entity and Add it to DBcontext